KhronosGroup/SPIRV-LLVM-Translator/docs/LLVMIntrinsicFunctionLowering.md

             ...

-   This is the least preferred way of lowering an intrinsic function, but it is also the most flexible.
+   This is the most flexible way of lowering, but it requires a lot of work to create emulation functions for all the necesary types.
    The functionality of a call is provided by LLVM IR supplied as text.
 The complexity of the intrinsic functionality is inside the translator.
    Each function signature variation for an intrinsic that needs to be lowered must be supplied by the developer.
 As with #2 this method is effectively using the translator to insert a library function at translation time.